Some Notes on the Poems

 The Passionate Pilgrim

-Titherley has identified a hand-written copy of XVIII ("When that thine eye hath chose the dame") in this collection as written by Derby.
-The hand-written version, while better than the published version, is more cryptic.
-I've enjoyed looking into this some, but have no more to say at this time.
+Titherley has identified a hand-written copy of XVIII ("When that thine eye hath chose the dame") in this collection as in the handwriting of Derby.
+The hand-written version, while a better poem than the published version, is more cryptic.
+I've enjoyed looking into this some, but have no more to say at this time. [

 The Sonnets